-Credit: Jill Jennings / WTML
+Credit: Michael Cooper / WTML

 What are the benefits of leaf fall?

 The benefit of shedding leaves is that trees can preserve the moisture in their branches and trunk, instead of drying out and dying.
-Also, a tree without leaves is in a state of dormancy and needs less energy to remain alive.
+And a tree without leaves is in a state of dormancy and needs less energy to remain alive.